-There are a variety of organizations you can join at Sarah Lawrence College.
+There are a variety of organizations you can join at Sarah Lawrence.
 Our registered student organizations include a wide range of clubs, identity groups, sports organizations, and publications.
-For more information about Student Organizations, please contact Valerie Romanello, Assistant Director of Student Activities, at email@example.com.
+For more information about Student Organizations, please contact Valerie Romanello, Assistant Director of Student Activities, at firstname.lastname@example.org

-Mission: Each semester this club aims to lead students in performing as many Shakespeare plays as possible in 24 hours, culminating in Hamlet.
+Mission: Each semester they aim to lead students in performing as many Shakespeare plays as possible in 24 hours, culminating in Hamlet.

 American Chemical Society Student Chapter

 Mission: The Sarah Lawrence student chapter of the American Chemical Society aims to spark an interest in chemistry at SLC and within the Yonkers community at large.
 Through a variety of educational events and service projects (particularly those that promote green chemistry) for the campus, K-12, and general communities, we hope to shed light on the vital role chemistry plays in our everyday lives and in the longevity of our environment.
 Additionally, we wish to provide professional development opportunities to prepare and encourage those students considering a career in chemistry or related fields.

 Mission: American Sign Language Club strives to learn and practice communication through American Sign Language.
 ASL is not offered through Sarah Lawrence's curricular classes, and the ASL club feels that it is still extremely important to have on campus.
 We hope to expand our ability to communicate with the deaf population, which is an important part of this world.

 The Annual (Yearbook)

 Mission: The SLC Annual desires to compile a book of memories for students to take with them and keep long after their time here is done.
 Our vision is to capture the daily life of the community and all of the beautiful scenery in which these events take place.
 We aim to have every aspect of the student life noted and preserved.